docksal/docksal/docs/getting-started/system-requirements.md

 - (**PC**) Your CPU should support hardware **VT-x/AMD-V virtualization** and it should be [enabled in BIOS](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Virtualization_Administration_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html).

 !!! note "Windows Users: Are you planning on running VirtualBox?"
-    If you plan on using the VirtualBox installation instead of Docker for Windows?
-If your machine supports it Hyper-V *must* be shut off in order for the continue with the installation.
-By default it is turned off but if it isn't then you will receive a similar message like below:
+    Do you plan on using the VirtualBox installation instead of Docker for Windows?
+If your machine supports Hyper-V, it *must* be shut off in order to continue with the installation.
+By default it is turned off, but if it isn't, you will receive a similar message like below:

     _Error with pre-create check: "This computer is running Hyper-V. VirtualBox won't boot a 64bits VM when Hyper-V is activated.
 Either use Hyper-V as a driver, or disable the Hyper-V hypervisor.
-    (To skip this check, use --virtualbox-no-vtx-check)_
+    (To skip this check, use --virtualbox-no-vtx-check)"_

 ## RAM